Haagerup property and Kazhdan pairs via ergodic infinite measure preserving actions: Pairs of groups with Kazhdan property (T)

-\head 3.
-Pairs of groups with Kazhdan property (T) \endhead In this section we prove Theorem~D and Corollary~E. Prior to we note that if $S$ be a weakly mixing measure preserving $G$-action on an infinite $\sigma$-finite standard measure space $(Y,\goth F,\nu)$ then the Koopman representation $U_S$ is weakly mixing.
+In this section we prove Theorem~D and Corollary~E. Prior to this we note that if $S$ is a weakly mixing measure preserving $G$-action on an infinite $\sigma$-finite standard measure space $(Y,\frak F,\nu)$ then the Koopman representation $U_S$ is weakly mixing.
 Indeed, suppose that $U_S$ contains a finite dimensional subspace.
-Then there is a unitary representation $V$ of $G$ in a finite dimensional Hilbert space $\Cal H$ and a nontrivial mapping $F:Y\to\Cal H$ such $F(S_gy)=V(g)F(y)$ for each $g\in G$ at a.e. $y\in Y$.
-By \cite{GlWe2, Theorem~1.1}, $F$ is constant a.e.
-Since $\nu$ is infinite and the mapping $Y\ni y\mapsto\langle F(y),h\rangle$ belongs to $L^2(Y,\nu)$ for each $h\in\Cal H$, it follows that $F=0$.
+Then there is a unitary representation $V$ of $G$ in a finite dimensional Hilbert space $\mathcal H$ and a nontrivial mapping $F:Y\to\mathcal H$ such $F(S_gy)=V(g)F(y)$ for each $g\in G$ at a.e. $y\in Y$.
+By \cite[Theorem~1.1]{GlWe2}, $F$ is constant a.e.
+Since $\nu$ is infinite and the mapping $Y\ni y\mapsto\langle F(y),h\rangle$ belongs to $L^2(Y,\nu)$ for each $h\in\mathcal H$, it follows that $F=0$.
 Therefore $U_S$ is weakly mixing, as claimed.
-It now follows from Fact~1.12(v) that $S$ is of weak 0-type.
-Therefore Theorem~D implies \cite{Jo2, Theorem~1.5}.
+It now follows from Fact~\ref{fac2.12}(v) that $S$ is of weak 0-type.
+Therefore Theorem~D implies \cite[Theorem~1.5]{Jo2}.

-\demo{Proof of Theorem~D} (i) If there is an $S$-F{\o}lner sequence then $(\ast)$ holds for the Koopman representation $U_S$ of $G$.
+\begin{proof*}{Proof of Theorem~D} (i) If there is an $S$-F{\o}lner sequence then \ref{ast}\footnote{This is a formula on the first page of the paper.} holds for the Koopman representation $U_S$ of $G$.
 Hence the restriction of $U_S$ to $H$ has a nontrivial invariant vector.
 Hence the action $S\restriction H$ has an invariant subset of positive finite measure.
 This contradicts to the condition of (i).